What is Refinancing?

 Why Refinance Your Mortgage?

-Refinancing your mortgage can lead to a variety of positive outcomes, such as obtaining a lower interest rate.
+Though many are hesitant, refinancing your mortgage can actually lead to a variety of positive outcomes, such as obtaining a lower interest rate.
 If interest rates today have lowered from what they were at the time your original mortgage was taken out, you could refinance your mortgage to acquire these lower interest rates.
 This can result in similar monthly payments while paying off your mortgage and building home equity at a more rapid rate.
 Although adjustable rate mortgages usually come with initial low interest rates, the fluctuating rates can become frustrating.
 It’s possible to refinance to a fixed rate mortgage to help better prepare for your monthly payments.

 Like all other mortgage loans, refinancing comes with fees.
 If the cost of the refinance is more than the amount you’ll be saving, a refinance probably isn’t worth it.
 You can calculate how long it will take for the refinance to pay for itself by dividing your monthly savings from the total closing costs.
 This is why it is also important to consider how long you plan to stay in your house.
 If the duration of time it will take to break even on your refinance is greater than the duration of time you plan to keep the house, then you probably shouldn’t refinance.